Bort-Millipede/PS2Linux_BrainDump/Kit Comparisons/Installed Packages/README.md

 # Full Installed Packages Comparison

 Below is a table of the packages installed by the respective Linux Kit installers when all packages are selected.
+These are the actual RPM files included on the respective installer discs under ```SCEI/RPMS```.

 | Beta Release 1                               | Release 1.0                                  |
 | -------------------------------------------- | -------------------------------------------- |